Hartlepool MP Mike Hill says 'common sense prevails' as Brexit deal overwhelmingly rejected

 Speaking to the Mail Mr Hill said: "I think the vote was a resonatingly overwhelming vote against the Government's failed Brexit policy.

-"The Prime Minister cannot escape the fact that as sizeable majority of the House, across all the benches, were prepared to tell her 'enough is enough' on her botched deal.
+"The Prime Minister cannot escape the fact that a sizeable majority of the House, across all the benches, were prepared to tell her 'enough is enough' on her botched deal.

 "She is trying to count the clock down towards Brexit and run away from significant issues.

-"She can't run away from those issues now and she through she may well rely on the DUP tomorrow to escape a vote of no confidence in the Government, the issue over her lack of leadership after two years of negotiating will not go away."
+"She can't run away from those issues now and though she may well rely on the DUP tomorrow to escape a vote of no confidence in the Government, the issue over her lack of leadership after two years of negotiating will not go away."

 He continued: "We need to find a way of leaving the EU with controls in place, that protect both business in Hartlepool, workers rights, jobs and the environment.